How to Teach Your Daughter to Shoot: 5 Steps

 Additionally, an hour at the range can turn around a bad day.
 After an hour at the range, you both will be more relaxed and focused.
 “Group therapy” right?

 Knowledge is power.
 The more you know how to protect yourself, the more empowered you are.
 Empowered, confident people are not soft targets.
+We believe that female empowerment should be one of the first priorities when raising your daughter and when you teach your daughter valuable life skills.

 What was the first gun you decided to have your daughter shoot, and why?